 Looking to scrap your car in Coventry?
 You’ve come to the right place!

 Coventry is an ancient city nestled in the core of England.
-The birthplace of George The Dragon Slayer, John Kemp’s 1885 Starley’s Rover safety cycle and world-renowned poet Philip Larken, Coventry has had helped shape many things we now take for granted.
+The birthplace of George The Dragon Slayer, John Kemp’s 1885 Starley’s Rover safety cycle and world-renowned poet Philip Larken, Coventry has helped shape many things we now take for granted.

 How it works: